yelinaung/hugo-blog/content/posts/gvisor.md

 How are people using it ?
 - List of [usecase/users](https://gvisor.dev/users/) from the official site
-- The first generation of GCP CloudRun used `gVisor` as noted [here](https://cloud.google.com/run/docs/container-contract#sandbox) but I read that they have moved back to hypervisors/plain Linux Kenel for being more performant for more common workloads.
+- The first generation of GCP CloudRun used `gVisor` as noted [here](https://cloud.google.com/run/docs/container-contract#sandbox) but I read that they have moved back to hypervisors/plain Linux Kernel for being more performant for more common workloads.
 - GKE supports [Sandbox](https://cloud.google.com/kubernetes-engine/docs/concepts/sandbox-pods), which uses gVisor.
-- [Fly.io](https://fly.io/blog/sandboxing-and-workload-isolation/) _considered_ using gVisor but opted to go with Firecraker MicroVM instead.
+- [Fly.io](https://fly.io/blog/sandboxing-and-workload-isolation/) _considered_ using gVisor but opted to go with Firecracker MicroVM instead.
 Nonetheless, they still have good things to say about it.

-So, to receap,
+So, to recap,

 - If you are running a multi-tenant system with containers, especially that allows people to do whatever they want or having something as defense-in-depth, you may wanna consider having gVisor as a layer.
 - Always remember the inherent trade-off: balancing the enhanced security gVisor provides against potential performance overhead